Master's in Engineering Management

 With a bachelor’s degree in STEM or any subject you can join or transition into the technology ecosystem.
 This program is for you!

-In September 2023, we will launch a 2-year Master’s in Engineering Management program.
+In September 2024, we launched a 2-year Master’s in Engineering Management program.
+Join us in 2026!

 A WIT Education

-Our uniqueness is born not only of our approach, but in our philosophy of support for Black students whom we consider family.
-We have high expectations, and we give you the tools to exceed them with the support you deserve.
+Our uniqueness lies not only in our approach, but in our philosophy of strong, personal support for students from underserved backgrounds.
+We set high expectations, and provide the tools, guidance, and community needed to help you exceed them.

-WIT graduates will be trained to think around, under, over and above challenges and will be equipped with the necessary tools to integrate technology and the humanities to build a better, more caring, world where we all can thrive.
+As a WIT graduate, you will be trained to think around, under, over and above challenges and will be equipped with the necessary tools to integrate technology and the humanities to build a better, more caring world where we all can thrive.

 The Program